null

 Have you ever enjoyed cannabis with a friend, and both of you experience drastically different effects?
 They claim to have the munchies while you are too focused on a task to think about anything else.
 They feel a vibrating sensation in their toes while you lose track of your thoughts in a fit of giggles.
 This dichotomy is due, in large part, to the fact that everyone processes THC differently.

 How your body interacts and engages with THC is predetermined by a series of personal factors.
 These factors include your tolerance level, what you’ve eaten that day, your fitness level, your hydration, and several others.
-While these factors dictate your euphoric state, they influence how long THC stays in your system.
+While these factors dictate your euphoric state, they also influence how long THC stays in your system.
 So, understanding some of these factors can guide you on how long you can expect a positive result on a THC drug test.

 General Fitness Level